Funding Opportunities & Awards

 - summer salary stipends, course releases, or expenses for meals.

-To be considered eligible, projects must address the objectives listed above in Section I and be submitted by eligible tenure-track/tenured faculty members who:
+To be considered eligible, projects must address the objectives listed above in Section I and be submitted by full-time faculty [minimum of 0.75 FTE and 9 months] who:

 - will have completed their terminal degree by date of application